Broadcast programming: Marathons

 A marathon is the scheduling of a continuous, long-term block of programming as an event, usually devoted to airings of a single program or film franchise.
-When conducted using television series, a marathon may either consist of episodes aired in sequential order, or focus on episodes sharing specific themes.
+When conducted using television series, a marathon may either consist of episodes aired in sequential order, or focus on episodes with specific themes (such as a holiday, or appearances by a specific actor or character).

-Marathons are often aired on holidays (such as Syfy's annual The Twilight Zone marathon on New Year's Day, and Game Show Network airing a Charles Nelson Reilly-hosted marathon of game show series finales on New Year's Eve in 1999), as counterprogramming for major events airing on other channels (such as the Super Bowl in the U.S.), to lead into new episodes of a series, or to commemorate milestones/events surrounding a specific series or franchise (such as an anniversary, or the network's acquisition of rights to broadcast a certain series or franchise).
+Marathons are often aired on holidays (such as Syfy's annual The Twilight Zone marathon on New Year's Day, and Game Show Network airing a "Y2Play" marathon of game show series finales on New Year's Eve in 1999, hosted by comedian and recurring Match Game panelist Charles Nelson Reilly), as counterprogramming for major events airing on other channels, to lead into new episodes of a series, or to commemorate milestones/events surrounding a specific series or franchise (such as an anniversary, the network's acquisition of rights to broadcast a certain series or franchise, or a marathon of a series' complete run prior to its series finale).
 Some marathons may focus on the roles of a specific entertainer; the death of Betty White resulted in several networks scheduling marathons of programming on or around January 17, 2022—which would have been White's 100th birthday—featuring her television appearances, such as Hallmark Channel airing a marathon of The Golden Girls, and both Buzzr and Game Show Network airing marathons of her game show appearances.

 While longer marathons are typically reserved for major events, the popularization of binge-watching via streaming services in the 2010s led to many U.S. cable networks adopting marathon-like blocks of programs as their regular schedule.
-To compete with the release practices of streaming services, TBS premiered entire seasons of its police sitcom Angie Tribeca in a marathon format.'
+To compete with streaming services such as Netflix releasing entire seasons of programs at once rather than releasing them on a week-to-week basis, TBS premiered seasons of its police sitcom Angie Tribeca in a marathon format.'
 Similarly, free ad-supported streaming television (FAST) services often feature linear channels that are narrowly focused towards specific programs or franchises.